Real Life Fairytales: Young Cambodian Girl Breaks Out of Poverty Cycle

 We run 3 types of programmes: child sponsorships, one-off development projects and education centres.

-In September 2017, we welcomed two Cambodian graduates for a 3-month scholarship in London.
+In September 2017, we launched a flagship scholarship project, and we welcomed two Cambodian graduates for a 3-month scholarship in London.

 WHAT WE DO